Use Relevance Search for faster, comprehensive search results

 Changes to customer data are stored for up to 2 days in Azure Blob Storage.
 These blobs are encrypted by leveraging the latest feature in the Azure Storage SDK, which provides symmetric and asymmetric encryption support and integration with Azure Key Vault.
 With the December 2016 update for Dynamics 365 (online), the documents found in Notes and Attachments on email messages and appointments are also synced to the blob storage.

-Azure Active Directory is used to authenticate between the Dynamics 365 (online) and Azure services.
+Azure Active Directory is used to authenticate between the Dynamics 365 for Customer Engagement and Azure services.

 The Azure Load Balancer is used to distribute incoming traffic among healthy service instances in cloud services or virtual machines defined in a load balancer set.
 Relevance Search uses it to load balance the end points in a deployment.

 The Virtual Machines on the Service Fabric cluster running in one or more subnets are connected by Azure Virtual Network.
 The security policies, DNS settings, route tables, and IP addresses are fully controlled within this virtual network.
 Network Security Groups are leveraged to apply security rules on this virtual network.
 These rules allow or deny network traffic to the VMs in the virtual network.